Table Of Contents

 Regional Industrial Strengths

-ITB business activityFootnote3 aligns closely with regional industrial strengths
+ITB industrial activityFootnote4 aligns closely with regional industrial strengths

-Figure 3: BreakdownFootnote4 of ITB Business Activity by IndustryFootnote5
+Figure 3: BreakdownFootnote5 of ITB Business Activity in Canada by IndustryFootnote6

-Five charts showing the breakdown of ITB business activity in Canada by industry.
-One donut chart shows the national perspective, and four bar charts demonstrate the regional perspectives: Western Canada, Ontario, Quebec, and Atlantic Canada.
-The charts are segmented by the following industries: aerospace, marine, information technology (IT) and land, space, and other industries.
+Five charts showing the breakdown of ITB industrial activity in Canada by industry.
+One donut chart shows the national perspective, and four bar charts demonstrate the regional perspectives: Western and Northern Canada, Ontario, Quebec, and Atlantic Canada.
+The charts are segmented by the following industries: aerospace, marine, information technology (IT), land, space, and other industries.

 Obligation Progress Report